 Whether you identify with the term codependent or not, if you feel stuck in your sex life, you may find that you have some codependent beliefs about sex.

-Now, before jump into it, let me tell you something encouraging.
+Now, before I jump into it, let me tell you something encouraging.
 Just becoming aware of these codependent beliefs about sex and having compassion for yourself opens up space for a shift.

 Now, if control is part of negotiated sex or power play between consenting partners, great, and that’s not what I’m talking about here.
-I’m talking about the codependent belief that we can relieve our intense sexual jealousy by controlling our partner’s interactions with other people.
-We may become hypervigilant about who our partner communicates with, how they communicate, what they communicate about, and so on.
-When we are inflamed by sexual jealousy and seek relief by controlling our partner, we often damage the relationship and lose sight of ourselves.
-We lose sight of our own sexual desires, sexual wellness, and what we want in a relationship.
+I’m talking about the codependent belief that you can relieve your intense sexual jealousy by controlling your partner’s interactions with other people.
+You may become hypervigilant about who your partner communicates with, how they communicate, what they communicate about, and so on.
+When you are inflamed by sexual jealousy and seek relief by controlling your partner, you often end up damaging the relationship and losing sight of yourself.
+You lose sight of your own sexual desires, sexual wellness, and what you really want in a healthy relationship.

-Sex Equals Intimacy and Love
+Codependent Belief #3 - Sex Equals Intimacy and Love

 Do you want personal support from me?
 Go here to schedule a sex and intimacy coaching session.